delgadiljulian/master-thesis-project/README.md

 **Reproducible research repository for a Master’s thesis in Applied Economics**

-This repository contains the full scientific infrastructure, research architecture, data pipelines, and methodological framework for a Master’s thesis focused on **structural transformation and the dynamics of economic diversification** in economies based on **non-renewable natural resources**.
+This repository contains the full scientific infrastructure, research architecture, data pipelines, and methodological framework for a Master’s thesis focused on structural transformation and the dynamics of economic diversification in economies based on non-renewable natural resources.

-This is not a document repository — it is a **research system** designed as a reproducible scientific laboratory, following principles of open science, research governance, and academic reproducibility.
+This is not a document repository — it is a research system designed as a reproducible scientific laboratory, following principles of open science, research governance, and academic reproducibility.

 ---

 ## Core Research Question

-> **How does the speed of economic diversification vary across economies highly dependent on non-renewable natural resources, and which structural factors explain these differences?**
+> How does the speed of economic diversification vary across economies highly dependent on non-renewable natural resources, and which structural factors explain these differences?

 **Conceptual formulation:**